hctaskiran/modern_simply_login_system/README.md

 A simple but modern login system practice on Flutter, texts in Russian Language.

 # TO-DO #
-  + UI for first screen i'll see
+  + UI for the first screen being shown
   + Login
   - Animations
-  - Firebase Auth
+  - FirebaseAuth
   - Log-out
   - Recover Password
   - Register